Contact interaction treatment of the nucleon Faddeev equation: Solution of SCI Faddeev Equation

 In contrast, standard SCI treatments of the $q(qq)$ Faddeev equation -- see Fig.\,\ref{qqFE}, produce underbinding, \emph{i.e}., a nucleon mass in excess of the empirical value \cite{Roberts:2011cf, Xu:2015kta} unless the strength of the quark exchange kernel is magnified.

 Given these observations, we accept some flexibility in the Faddeev equation ($3$-body) coupling.
-Making the replacement $\alpha_{\rm IR} \to \alpha_{\rm IR}^N = 0.75 \alpha_{\rm IR}$, reflecting, perhaps, the absence of spin-orbit repulsion in the SCI $3$-body system, one obtains $m_N=0.94$ and the amplitude in the lower panel of Table~\ref{nucleonresults}.
+Making the replacement $\alpha_{\rm IR} \to \alpha_{\rm IR}^N = 0.75 \alpha_{\rm IR}$, reflecting, in part, at least, the absence of spin-orbit repulsion in the SCI $3$-body system, one obtains $m_N=0.94$ and the amplitude in the lower panel of Table~\ref{nucleonresults}.
 (This expedient is unnecessary when using a realistic interaction in the Faddeev equation; see, \emph{e.g}., Refs.\,\cite{Yao:2024uej, Yao:2024ixu}.)
+Referring to Table~\ref{nucleonresults}, it is evident that the Faddeev amplitude is not particularly sensitive to the value of $\alpha_{\rm IR}$, with any reasonable value delivering a similar result.